 Lan “Florence” Yee is a visual artist and cultural worker based in Tkaronto/Toronto & Tiohtià:ke/Mooniyang/Montreal.
 They collect text in underappreciated places and ferment it until it is too suspicious to ignore.
-Lan’s work has been exhibited at the Darling Foundry (2022), the Toronto Museum of Contemporary Art (2021), the Textile Museum of Canada (2020), and the Gardiner Museum (2019), among others.
+Lan’s work has been exhibited at the Art Museum at The University of Toronto (2024), the Textile Museum of Canada (2023-24), the Darling Foundry (2022), the Toronto Museum of Contemporary Art (2021), and the Gardiner Museum (2019), among others.
 They obtained a BFA from Concordia University and an MFA from OCAD U as a Joseph-Armand Bombardier SSHRC scholar.
-Lan has been awarded grants from the Canada Council for the Arts, the Ontario Council for the Arts, and the Toronto Arts Council.
 They are a recipient of the William and Meredith Saunderson Prizes for Emerging Artists (2023).
 Lan is a member of JIA Foundation as curator of the Chinatown House MTL.

 Contact: lan.they.them@gmail.com